jg8481/fund-me-fcc/README.md

 - On April 5, 2024 successfully compiled and deployed the following final version of my Lesson4CodeSessions_FundMe.sol example code that uses the PriceConverter.sol library.
 ![alt text](./notes/image2.png)
-This deployed contract sent funds to the following address on Sepolia Tesnet. https://sepolia.etherscan.io/tx/0x6f84e43a6ba904a4e3f67768f16b00d6f5e50fce187c65a615ce2df369c12559
+This deployed contract sent funds to the following address on Sepolia Testnet. https://sepolia.etherscan.io/tx/0x6f84e43a6ba904a4e3f67768f16b00d6f5e50fce187c65a615ce2df369c12559